Call Bay Alarm Medical

 Packages and Pricing

-Bay Alarm Medical offers four separate medical alert systems.
-Each one comes with its own set of options, though, so we recommend exploring them one at a time.
+As we hinted at before, Bay Alarm Medical offers four separate medical alert systems.
+Each one comes with its own set of options, creating many more possible setups.

 • The SOS Home Landline costs $24.95 per month